-For these LEDs This color light Indicates that RS (Request to Send) Green Active RS signal on DTE interface CS (Clear to Send) Green Active CS signal on DTE interface TD (Transmit Data) Green (flashes) Flashes with transmit data activity on the DTE interface RD (Receive Data) Green (flashes) Flashes with receive data activity on the DTE interface ERR (Error) Red (flashes) Flashes with an active T1 line code violation or T1 path code violation
+For these LEDs This color light Indicates that RS (Request to Send) Green there is an active RS signal on DTE interface.
+CS (Clear to Send) Green there is an active CS signal on DTE interface.
+TD (Transmit Data) Green (flashes) there is transmit data activity on the DTE interface.
+RD (Receive Data) Green (flashes there is receive data activity on the DTE interface.
+ERR (Error) Red (flashes) there is an active T1 line code violation or T1 path code violation.

-For these LEDs This color light Indicates that ALM (Alarm) Red Active when one of the following alarm conditions exists: Loss of signal Loss of T1 frame sync (red alarm) Receiving AIS (alarm indication signal) from the service provider Frame Relay signaling is down TST (Test) Amber Active when the network interface is in a loopback condition triggered locally or from the service provider DBU (Dial Backup) Red Active when the unit is in dial backup.
+For these LEDs This color light Indicates that ALM (Alarm) Red one of the following alarm conditions exists: Loss of signal Loss of T1 frame sync (red alarm) Receiving AIS (alarm indication signal) from the service provider Frame Relay signaling is down.
+TST (Test) Amber the network interface is in a loopback condition triggered locally or from the service provider.
+DBU (Dial Backup) Red the unit is in dial backup.